mikamokedo/test99/problem5/README.md

 1.  **Server-Side Action Validation:** we should check if the action complete or not then add score for user directly. user should not send the request increase score by them self.
 2.  **Cache:** Using Redis for cache rank updates and retrieval.
-3.  **Broadcasting Strategy:** use throttle strategy so we just need to broadcast every 1s
+3.  **Broadcasting Strategy:** use throttle strategy so we just need to broadcast scoreboard update every 1s
 4.  **Add unit test and e2e test**